-Cybercriminals don't just send fraudulent email messages and set up fake websites.
-They might also call you on the telephone and claim to be from Microsoft.
+Cybercriminals don't just send fraudulent email messages.
+They might call you on the telephone and claim to be from Microsoft.
+They might also setup websites with persistent pop-ups displaying fake warning messages and a phone number to call and get the “issue” fixed.
 They might offer to help solve your computer problems or sell you a software license.
 Once they have access to your computer, they can do the following:

 Trick you into installing malicious software that could capture sensitive data, such as online banking user names and passwords.
 They might also then charge you to remove this software.

 Convince you to visit legitimate websites (like www.ammyy.com) to download software that will allow them to take control of your computer remotely and adjust settings to leave your computer vulnerable.

 Request credit card information so they can bill you for phony services.